MicrosoftDocs/azure-devops-yaml-schema/task-reference/run-visual-studio-testsusing-test-agent-v1.md

 **`runSettingsFile`** - **Run Settings File**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Path to runsettings or testsettings file to use with the tests.
+Specifies the file path to the `runsettings` or `testsettings` file to use with the tests.
 <!-- :::editable-content-end::: -->
 <br>